windysavage/windysavage.github.io/_posts/2020-10-16-Decoding-strategies-in-text-generation.md

 ## Auto-regressive language generation

-Auto-regressive language generation assumes that the element  of output sequence at timestep ** t ** is determined by the input sequence and timesteps before $t$.
+Auto-regressive language generation assumes that the element  of output sequence at timestep **t** is determined by the input sequence and timesteps before **t**.

 ![](https://i.imgur.com/JKrMxhT.png)